HomeWrestlers › Mita Taiki

-The boy who started sumo at five in his father’s dojo, became a World Junior Champion at seventeen, led Kinki University to a national title as captain, and won the Juryo championship in just his fourth professional tournament — all before turning twenty-four.
-Now he faces the hardest fight of his career: coming back from a torn ACL.
+He stepped into his father's dojo at age 5, became a World Junior Champion at 17, captained Kindai University to a national title, and won the Juryo championship in just his 4th professional tournament.
+Now he faces his toughest fight yet — recovering from a right knee ACL tear.

 Key Facts